Amat-Mamu

 Amat-Mamu (c.
-1764 BC) was a Babylonian nadītu priestess.
+1764 BC - c.
+1711 BC) was a Babylonian nadītu priestess.
 She lived in a closed nadītu community in Sippar, where she worked as a scribe.

-Amat-Mamu was born c.
-1764 BC, and she was consecrated as a Babylonian nadītu, a priestess of the god Shamash.
+Amat-Mamu was born around 1764 BC, and she was consecrated as a Babylonian nadītu, a priestess of the god Shamash.
 Her name translates to "woman servant of Mamu", Mamu being the daughter of Shamash.
 As a nadītu, Amat-Mamu lived in a walled quarter in Sippar, the gagûm, which was separated from the rest of the city.
 She was allowed to own land, but not to marry or have children.

 Amat-Mamu worked as a scribe in the gagûm.
-Though scribes were traditionally men in Sippar, the nadītu rarely interacted with men.
+Though the scribes were traditionally men in Sippar, the nadītu rarely interacted with men.
 Because of this, Amat-Mamu was one of several women in the community who was taught to read and write so she could work as a scribe when no men were present.
 Archeologists know of her role as a scribe because they were expected to sign their names to tablets that they produced.
 Three known documents that Amat-Mamu produced were under three different kings—Hammurabi, Samsu-iluna, and Abi-Eshuh—indicating that she worked as a scribe for at least 40 years.
-She died c.
-1711 BC.
+She died around 1711 BC.
 Though works to female scribes were common under the reigns of Hammurabi and Samsu-iluna, Amat-Mamu is the only female scribe to have a surviving work by the time of Abi-Eshuh.

 Amat-Mamu was one of the women whose names were written on the Heritage Floor of the installation artwork The Dinner Party.